 Best Tave Dheu in Tirana

 Tavë dheu represents Albanian home cooking at its most essential—a hearty casserole baked in traditional earthenware that captures the soul of Albanian cuisine in a single dish.
 The name itself tells the story: "tavë" means baked dish, while "dheu" means earth, referring to the clay pots that have been used to prepare this meal for generations.
-This is food rooted in the land, literally and figuratively, embodying the resourcefulness, generosity, and deep flavors that define Albanian cooking.
+Together with Tavë Kosi, it forms the backbone of traditional baked dishes.

 A Dish Born from Tradition